CuriousChaos/ULCPanel-Base/README.md

-# ULCPanel
+# ULCPanel-Base
-Universal Linux Control Panel
+## Universal Linux Control Panel

-A project in Shell I've been making.
-This is the simplest version and is free.
+An open-source project for Linux distributions.
+This is the BASE version.

 When installed, use this: